Arturbl/Xtream/README.md

 # Main goal:
-    Allow users to interact with each other in an intimate way Users will be inserted in charts with a random person.
+    Allow users to interact with each other in an intimate way Container(Widget) will showed to the user.
+The container, contains another user doing a live stream.
     Once the call or chat is done, both users will be asked to evaluate theis companion.
     This evaluation will be used to connect more precisely people with same interests.

 # How to use the app:
-    Download it via play store or access it via browser
+    access it via browser

 ## How they do it: